CPAN-Security/security.metacpan.org/_news/2026-08-12-april-task-force-mid-term-report.md

 ### ongoing

-- Blog article w/sgo on use of rand
+- Blog article w/stigtsp on use of rand
 - Automation policy and dist tools
 - Improvements for Perl documentation

 ### pending

-- Security policy prompt injection (w/sgo)
+- Security policy prompt injection (w/stigtsp)
 - Tests for outdated email addresses in .mailmap used in distribution
-- Perl::Critic tests for presense of rand() in modules
+- Perl::Critic tests for presence of rand() in modules
 - Extracting Perl::Critic rules from common findings
 - Blog articles on common issues that we have found